-- Learn about the various award programs and their eligibility requirements. - Receive step-by-step guidance through the application and award process. - File your financial aid applications online. - Check your application and award status. - Conduct your own scholarship searches.
+- Learn about the various award programs and their eligibility requirements. - Receive step-by-step guidance through the application and award process. - File your financial aid application online. - Check your application and award status. - Conduct your own scholarship searches.

-You may also phone, e-mail or visit the Financial Aid Office during regular business hours for one-on-one assistance.
+You may also contact the Financial Aid Office during regular business hours for one-on-one assistance.
 Be sure to check your BMCC student e-mail frequently for important financial aid updates!